Food & Drink 1 November 2023

 4. Fleur du Jardin

-‘The Fleur’ as it’s known locally is a classic country pub in Castel.
-With lovely grounds perfect for a walk if the weather is nice, it's a great spot to stop at after cycling around the lanes of the Kings Mills or after a walk around the Reservoir.
-The Fleur uses local produce whenever possible and has a roaring fire to keep you warm in the main restaurant area.
+‘The Fleur’, as it’s known locally, is a classic country pub in Castel.
+With lovely grounds perfect for a walk if the weather is nice, it's a great spot to enjoy a breather after cycling around the lanes of the Kings Mills, or after a walk around the Reservoir.

 5. Thomas De La Rue